1 of 1

 Installing the beam is a two-person job

 The first step is to determine whether the wall you're tearing out is a “bearing” wall or a simple “partition” wall.
 A bearing wall carries weight from floors and/or roof above, while a partition wall merely separates two rooms.
-When you remove a bearing wall, you have to add a beam to carry the weight the wall supported (Figure A).
+When you remove a bearing wall, you have to add a beam to carry the weight the wall supported (see Figure A, with accompanying details, in Additional Information, below).
 A partition wall can simply be torn out with no worries about temporary support walls or beams, but you'll still have to go through the same repair work afterward as you would with a bearing wall.

 To tell if a wall is bearing, first check the joist direction with a stud finder.
 A bearing

 wall almost always has ceiling or floor framing (joists; Photo 3) running perpendicular